pre-commit/pre-commit-hooks/README.md

   - `--top-keys comma,separated,keys` - Keys to keep at the top of mappings.

 #### `requirements-txt-fixer`
-Sorts entries in requirements.txt and constraints.txt and removes incorrect entry for `pkg-resources==0.0.0`
+Sorts entries in requirements.txt and constraints.txt and removes incorrect entry for `pkg-resources==0.0.0`.
+Optionally flags packages that are missing a version string.
+You can configure this with the following commandline options:
+  - `--require_version` - Fail if any package is missing a version string.

 #### `sort-simple-yaml`
 Sorts simple YAML files which consist only of top-level